-"I believe it's important to share my background and take you on my journey, as you are not alone"
+"I believe it's important to share my background and take you on some of my journey"

-I was a professional, educated mum to 2 incredible boys and felt that I should have known how to do this sober life thing, without feeling so stressed and overwhelmed.
-I was respected, I had a First-Class Honours, I should have been able to work this out.
+I was a professional, ran award-winning projects and was a single mum to two incredible boys.
+I felt that I should have known how to do this recovery/sober life thing without feeling so stressed and overwhelmed.
+I was respected, I had a First-Class degree, so I felt deep shame about not being able to work this out.

-In 2014 I was hospitalised with a stress-related illness and woke up knowing that I had neglected myself whilst being out there, trying to save the world.
+After I was hospitalised with an awful stress-related illness, I woke up knowing that I had neglected myself whilst being out there, trying to save the world.

 How this relates to you?

-You are probably super bright and don’t understand how you are still making dubious choices.
-You are trying to spend, work, eat, restrict or exercise your way out of it.
+You are probably super-bright and find it hard to understand why you are still making unhelpful choices.
+You are probably trying to spend, work, eat, restrict or exercise your way out of healing.
 You may have given up.
-You thought that when you got sober or stopped self-medicating, you would be ok.
-But you are exhausted and it all feels pretty joyless.
+You thought that when you got sober or stopped self-medicating you would be ok, but you are exhausted and it all feels pretty joyless.

-It may be a relationship, your issues with food, overspending or your never-ending productivity.
-Either way it feels horrible and you have tried to make it stop.
-You are scared, out of ideas, desperate, unsure and maybe disappointed because you have already worked so hard.
+It may be a difficult relationship, your issues with food, overspending or your never-ending productivity.
+Either way it feels horrible and you have tried to make it stop, but you feel stuck.

 Please know that it is going to be ok and if you have found your way here, please know that you are not alone."

 My animal print obsession is out of hand, as is my trainer collection and essential oil collection.